 - Integrate your overall course plan through carefully constructed “learning sets”

-- Discuss issues related to teaching techniques, inclusion, accessibility and grading
+- Discuss issues related to teaching techniques, grading, inclusion, accessibility, and student resistance

-- Receive ongoing feedback from a facilitator and colleagues at every step
+- Receive ongoing feedback from a facilitator at four key steps

 *For a comprehensive overview of the benefits of Integrated Course Design across multiple disciplines, see New Directions in Teaching and Learning, Vol 2009, Issue 119.
 Designing courses for significant learning: Voices of experience.
 San Francisco, CA: Jossey-Bass.